Cost to Clean Ducts in House

 Bacteria, mold or insect eradication services can increase the cost to clean ducts in house ventilation systems by a few hundred dollars, and whether they’re worth the price is debatable.
 Treating the ducts with biocides, pesticides or applying a spray sealant can reduce mold and bacteria but the jury is still out on whether these chemicals pose a risk to humans and animals.
 The EPA regulates disinfectants, pesticides and fungicides, and is a good source of information for homeowners who are concerned about the safe use of these chemicals in ductwork.
 Be aware that the application of sealants is controversial and there are no long-term studies that verify the safety and effectiveness of these products.
 If you have any questions about that safety of a recommended product, contact the National Air Duct Cleaners Association (NADCA).
 Currently, the EPA has not approved the use of any biocide on fiberglass ductwork.

 Homeowners wanting to reduce the cost to clean ducts in house HVAC systems can install high-efficiency return-air filters instead of less-expensive filters that do not block dust mites and pollens as well.
 Avoid letting family pets sleep on floor registers.
 Vacuum your home often with a high-efficiency vacuum, and use a vacuum nozzle to suck up visible dirt or debris that falls into floor registers.
+Consider getting a cleaning quote from a local cleaning company to ensure dust is regularly being mitigated throughout your home.
 Take precautions to reduce the risk of mold growth in ducts by not placing potted plants on floor registers and having your in-house humidification system inspected annually.
 Proper duct insulation reduces the risk of condensation building up in the ducts.

 Glenda Taylor writes for Networx.com.

 Looking for a Pro?
 Call us(866) 441-6648